jopemachine/alfred-simple-email-fetcher/README.md

 Type: `String`

-show this path's icon on this account's emails
+show this icon on this account's emails.

+icon files should be placed within `icons` folder.

 #### imap